BradleySpiclin/TicTacToeImproved/README.md

 Usage
 -
 To play the game, simply run the Program.cs file.
 The game will be played in the console.
 Two players will take turns entering row and column numbers to place their game piece on the board.
-The game ends when a player gets three in a row or the board is full.
+The game ends when a player gets four in a row or the board is full.
 Players can choose to play again after the game ends.